luua-club/luua-ui/src/core/config/README.md

-Config folder contains contants, env or settings related stuff.
+# Config Folder

+This folder contains app-wide configuration and environment settings.